nysbc/appion-protomo/README.md

 ![](https://i.imgur.com/N0RICUS.png)

-- Watch the tilt-series video to estimate:
-  - The amount of central area in common between all tilt images,
-  - The tilt azimuth (vertical is ±90°, horizontal is 0° or 180°)
+- Watch the tilt-series video to estimate the tilt azimuth (vertical is ±90°, horizontal is 0° or 180°)

-- This tilt-series has a central common area of about 80% and a tilt azimuth of approximately ±90°:
+- This tilt-series has a tilt azimuth of approximately ±90°:

 <p align="center">
 <img src="https://i.imgur.com/kwF8kbA.gif">